cossacklabs/product-docs/acra/acra-in-depth/cryptography-and-key-management/_index.md

 **[AcraStructs](/acra/acra-in-depth/data-structures/acrastruct)** are built on asymmetric cryptography, and combine ECDH with AES-256-GCM-PKCS#7.
 That's [Themis Secure Message](/themis/crypto-theory/cryptosystems/secure-message/) and [Themis Secure Cell Seal](/themis/crypto-theory/cryptosystems/secure-cell/#seal-mode).

-The data is encrypted using AES-256-GCM-PKCS#7 and random symmetric key, which is then encrypted by shared key derived from Acra's public key and encryptor private key (either Acra or client-side application) using ECDH.
+The data is encrypted using AES-256-GCM-PKCS#7 and random symmetric key, which is then encrypted by a shared key derived from Acra's public key and encryptor private key (either Acra or client-side application) using ECDH.
 This scheme is similar to [the HPKE](https://datatracker.ietf.org/doc/draft-irtf-cfrg-hpke/).

-**[AcraBlocks](/acra/acra-in-depth/data-structures/acrablock)** are built on symmetric cryptograhy, and use AES-256-GCM-PKCS#7 twice.
+**[AcraBlocks](/acra/acra-in-depth/data-structures/acrablock)** are built on symmetric cryptography, and use AES-256-GCM-PKCS#7 twice.
 That's [Themis Secure Cell Seal](/themis/crypto-theory/cryptosystems/secure-cell/#seal-mode).

 The data is encrypted using AES-256-GCM-PKCS#7 and random symmetric key, which is then encrypted using AES-256-GCM-PKCS#7 by Acra's secret storage key.
 This scheme is similar to [the key wrapping](https://en.wikipedia.org/wiki/Key_Wrap).